Close

 Completing an Incantation results in an Ability or Magic being used up, regardless of if the target was valid or affected

 Some magics and abilities have special circumstances that must be met before they can be activated.
-Magics and abilities with the Kill Trigger Limitation can only be used within 30 seconds after the caster strikes the final blow to kill an enemy (or causes the activation of any effects which allow the player struck to avoid death such as Undead Minion, Song of Survival, or other similar magic and abilities).
-The caster must be outside of 10’ of a living enemy, and may only use the ability once per eligible killing blow
+Magics and abilities with the Kill Trigger Limitation can only be used within 30 seconds after the caster strikes the final blow to kill an enemy or causes the activation of any effects which allow the player struck to avoid death (Undead Minion, Greater Undead Minion, Troll Blood, Phoenix Tears, and Song of Survival).
+The caster must be outside of 10’ of a living enemy, and may only use a given Kill Trigger ability once per eligible killing blow

 Magic Armor is provided by some Enchantments.
 The specific enchantment will denote a number of points of Magic Armor that are granted to each hit location.